 To further protect consumers, the automatic stay will remain in effect until:

 Learn about how new bankruptcy laws affect your particular situation.
 Contact an attorney at Debt Advisors Law Offices to schedule a free initial consultation at any of our six Wisconsin locations.
-Or, complete our secure online evaluation form, and an attorney will follow up with you promptly.
+Or, complete secure online evaluation form and an attorney will follow up with you promptly.